Marconiusiii/OhCraps/README.md

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

-Placing the 4 or 10 for $25 or more will automatically Buy those bets, and the 2% commission is factored into what you win if they hit.
-For example, Buying the ender
-4 for $25 will win 2 for 1, so you pay $1 to win $50, and will end up collecting $49.
+Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically Buy those bets, and the 5% commission is factored into what you win if they hit.
+For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
+The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.

 #### Lay Bets